torch2424/live-stream-radio/README.md

 LICENSE under [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/). 🐦

-This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) and its source can be downloaded [here](./deps/ffmpeg).
+This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) and it's source can be downloaded [here](./deps/ffmpeg).

-As such, this software tries to respect the LGPLv2 License as close as possible to respect FFmpeg and its authors.
+As such, this software tries to respect the LGPLv2 License as close as possible to respect FFmpeg and it's authors.
 Huge shoutout to them for building such an awesome and crazy tool!